-5.5 Based on non-obtrusive site observation, the ground floor units within the Project are used for non-domestic purpose.
+5.6 Based on non-obtrusive site observation, the ground floor units within the Project are used for non-domestic purpose (Para.
+6.4 refers as well).
 The upper floor units appear to be used mainly for domestic purpose, which is in conformity with the use as permitted in the approved GBPs.
 Detail uses within the Project will be verified in the freezing survey and to be reported in the SIA Stage 2.